Sailanarmo/Math4610/SoftwareManual/MatrixSubtraction/matrixSub.md

 **Language:** C++

-**Description:** The matrix difference function takes two matrices and subtracts the corresponding i,j entries to make a new matrice.
+**Description:** The matrix difference function takes two matrices and subtracts the corresponding i,j entries to make a new matrix.

 **Input:**  The user will be prompted to enter the size of an n by n matrix to subtract.